jlb6740/wasmtime/meetings/cranelift/2021/cranelift-11-29.md

     1. _Sumbit a PR to add your announcement here_
 1. Other agenda items
     1. _Sumbit a PR to add your item here_
+    Bug scrub - Maybe this belongs as a Wasmtime open but there are 369 Wasmtime issues dating back to 2016.
+Surely many are cranelift specific.
+Many are bugs likely in code that no longer exists.
+What's the best way to scrub these?

 ## Notes